th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 ## `GetFactionEqual(oFirstObject, oSecondObject)` - Routine 172

 - `172.
 GetFactionEqual`
-- - Returns TRUE if the Faction Ids of the two objects are the same
+- - Returns TRUE if the Faction Ids of the two objects [ARE](GFF-File-Format#are-area) the same

 - `oFirstObject`: object
 - `oSecondObject`: object